Max Caulfield: Appearances

-In Life Is Strange
+Life Is Strange

 Maxine "Max" Caulfield, is the main protagonist of the game, and is a twelfth-grade student attending Blackwell Academy during October 2013.
 During photography class with her teacher Mark Jefferson, Max experiences a vision of a lighthouse being destroyed by a swelling tornado.
-Leaving for the restroom to regain her composure, she witnesses classmate Nathan Prescott (Nik Shriner) kill a girl in a fit of rage.
-In a single, sudden effort, she develops the ability to rewind time and rescues the girl, revealed to be her best friend, Chloe Price.
+Leaving for the restroom to regain her composure, she witnesses classmate Nathan Prescott (Nik Shriner) kill a young woman in a fit of rage.
+In a single, sudden effort, she develops the ability to rewind time and rescues the woman, revealed to be her childhood best friend, Chloe Price.
 The two reunite and go for a walk at the lighthouse, where Max reveals to Chloe her capacity to travel back in time.
 It is established that the vision is rather the reckoning of a future event: a storm approaching the town.
 The next day, Max observes fellow student Kate Marsh being bullied for a viral video depicting her kissing several students at a party.

 Meeting Chloe at the diner where her mother Joyce works, they decide to experiment with Max's power at Chloe's secret scrapyard hideout.
 However, strain causes Max to have a nosebleed and faint.
 Chloe takes her back to Blackwell, but class is halted when everyone is called out to the courtyard.
 Kate commits suicide by jumping off the roof of the girls' dorm.
 Max manages to rewind and time stops unexpectedly as she reaches Kate, giving Max the opportunity to convince her to come down.
 Max ultimately resolves to uncover what happened to Kate and Chloe's missing friend Rachel Amber.
 Max and Chloe break into the principal's office that night to investigate and enter the pool for a swim before evading David Madsen, head of security at Blackwell and Chloe's stepfather, and fleeing back to Chloe's place.
 The next morning, they sneak into the motorhome of Frank Bowers, drug dealer and friend of Rachel, and learn that Rachel was in a relationship with Frank and lied to Chloe about it, causing Chloe to storm off feeling betrayed.
 Max returns to her dormitory and examines a childhood photo of her and Chloe, but is suddenly transported to the day the picture was taken.
 Max prevents Chloe's father William from dying in a traffic collision, which inadvertently creates an alternative reality where William is alive but Chloe has been paralysed from the neck down as a result of a collision in her own car.